Vasichar11/Exercises/README.md

 ## Exercise 2
- Read a JSON file from a fixed filesystem location, containing a list of packages and their dependencies and reconstruct the full dependency graph.
+ Read a JSON file containing a list of packages and their dependencies from a fixed filesystem location, and reconstruct the entire dependency graph.

 ### Objective 2.2
 **Reconstruct the full dependency graph**